superosku/rubics-solver/README.md

-# Rubics Cube Solver
+# Rubik's Cube Solver

-This is my rubics cube solver written in rust
+This is my rubics cube solver written in rust.
+It utilizes a two-way breadth first search to find the shortest path to the solved state.

 Run:
 ```